-Neglect is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result maternal substance abuse.
+The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.

+Neglect may occur during pregnancy as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to:

-- Provide adequate food, clothing, and shelter (including exclusion from home or abandonment) - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate caregivers); or - Ensure access to appropriate medical care or treatment.
+- ✓ provide adequate food, clothing, and shelter (including exclusion from home or abandonment) - ✓ protect a child from physical and emotional harm or danger - ensure adequate supervision (including the use of inadequate caregivers) - ✓ ensure access to appropriate medical care or treatment - ✓ provide suitable education.

-(It may also include neglect of, or unresponsiveness to, a child's basic emotional needs).
+It may also include neglect of, or unresponsiveness to, a child's basic emotional needs